amsen20/masters-thesis/docs/evaluation/imem-in-practice.md

 # imem in practice

-This section explains how not to follow imem rules results in compile errors and demonstrates the practicality of imem.
+This section explains how not following imem rules results in compile errors.
+This section also demonstrates the practicality of imem.

 ## Linked List Implementation